Sans attendre

-Sans attendre is the twenty-fourth studio album and fourteenth French-language album by Canadian singer Celine Dion, released by Columbia Records on 2 November 2012.
-It is her first new French studio album since 2007's D'elles.
-Sans attendre features sixteen songs produced mainly by Jacques Veneruso, David Gategno and Scott Price.
-It contains three duets with Johnny Hallyday, Jean-Pierre Ferland and the late Henri Salvador.
-The first single from the album, "Parler à mon père" was released on 2 July 2012 and "Le miracle" was selected as the second track to promote Sans attendre.
-Both songs reached number one in Quebec and "Parler à mon père" also peaked inside the top ten in France.
-The third single "Qui peut vivre sans amour?" was sent to radio stations in March 2013.
+Sans attendre (lit.
+'Without waiting') is the twenty-fourth studio album and fourteenth French-language album by Canadian singer Celine Dion.
+It was released by Columbia Records on 2 November 2012 and is her first French studio album since 2007's D'elles.
+The album includes 16 songs produced mainly by Jacques Veneruso, David Gategno, and Scott Price.
+It also contains three duets with Johnny Hallyday, Jean-Pierre Ferland, and the late Henri Salvador.
+The first single, "Parler à mon père", was issued on 2 July 2012, followed by "Le miracle" as the second single.
+Both reached number one in Quebec, and "Parler à mon père" also entered the top 10 in France.
+The third single, "Qui peut vivre sans amour?", was sent to radio in March 2013.

-Sans attendre received mixed-to-positive reviews from music critics, some of whom opined that it is a tastefully restrained and personal album.
-The themes in its songs include longing for a departed father, love, and the waning days of an aging mother, among others.
-The album saw success in Francophone territories.
-It debuted at number one in Canada and France with first week sales of almost 100,000 units in both countries.
-Sans attendre also reached number one in Romandy, Wallonia and debuted within the top ten in Switzerland and Poland.
-It was certified diamond in France, three-times platinum in Canada, platinum in Belgium, and gold in Switzerland and Poland.
-Sans attendre has sold over 1.5 million copies worldwide.
+Sans attendre received mixed to positive reviews from music critics, some of whom described it as a restrained and personal work.
+Its songs explore themes such as longing for a deceased father, love, and reflections on an aging mother.
+The album achieved commercial success in Francophone markets.
+It debuted at number one in Canada and France, selling almost 100,000 copies in its first week in each country.
+Sans attendre also topped the charts in Romandy and Wallonia, and entered the top 10 in Switzerland and Poland.
+It was certified diamond in France, triple platinum in Canada, platinum in Belgium, and gold in Switzerland and Poland.
+Worldwide sales exceed 1.5 million copies.